DreamworldSolutions/firestore-redux/wiki/standard-practices.md

 ## Standard practices

-- When user reads document on which security rules is applied based on current document's field & that document doesn't exists, firebase gives `[code=permission-denied]: Missing or insufficient permissions.` error.
+- When user reads document on which security rules is applied based on current document's field & that document doesn't exist, firebase gives `[code=permission-denied]: Missing or insufficient permissions.` error.
 So to allow read such non-exist document add `resource == null` checker in firestore security rules.
 [See Reference](https://stackoverflow.com/questions/67059320/what-is-the-proper-way-to-handle-permission-denied-when-a-firestore-document-d) <br/>

   e.g